TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 System Launch
 =============

-There is a tendency to only consider the classical power-on boot as the only means to launch an Operating System (OS) on a computer system.
-In fact, most modern processors support two system launch methods.
-Driven by the Trusted Computing Group (TCG) architecture, modern processors are able to support two methods of system launch.
-These two methods of system launch are known as Static Launch and Dynamic Launch.
+There is a tendency to consider the classical power-on boot as the only means to launch an Operating System (OS) on a computer system.
+In fact, driven by the Trusted Computing Group (TCG) architecture, modern processors are able to support two methods of system launch: Static Launch and Dynamic Launch.

 Static Launch
 -------------